o1-labs/proof-systems/README.md

 You can ignore the `//cargo` and `//bzl` targets. `//:verbose` is a command line switch, to use it pass `--//:verbose`.

+Bazel supports CLI completion, so you can type e.g. `$ bazel build circuits` and whale on the tab key until you find a target (targets will always involve ':' after the dir name).

 Build a target: three equivalent commands:

 * `$ bazel build oracle`